 - Once the roommate group is formed, the leader must verify the group in the online housing application.

-- You may only be in one roommate group.
+- You can only be in one roommate group.

-- Groups may not be larger than six students.
+- Groups will not be larger than six students.
 Smaller groups are highly recommended.

-- Late applicants may not create or join a roommate group.
+- Late applicants cannot create or join a roommate group.